ykern/public-notebooks/PULL_REQUEST_TEMPLATE.md

+_Note: The checklist will be edited by the CVL team.
+If you want to add any description use the place holder in the end._
 # CVL submission criteria
-Following checklist is used to evaluate the submissions to the CVL early adopters project.

 ## GitHub
-- [ ] Pull request sent
+- [x] Pull request sent
 - [ ] Merged

 ## Structure